THE APPLICATION FOR THE 2017-2018 COHORT IS NOW OPEN THROUGH SEPTEMBER 18!

 Q: IS THIS A TECHNICAL ASSISTANCE, INCUBATOR, OR ACCELERATOR PROGRAM?

-A: The Good Food Business Accelerator (GFBA) is an intensive accelerator program providing core and custom curriculums to Fellows to help them develop their business plan, build their business sales, and become investment-ready and poised for growth.
+A: The Good Food Accelerator (GFA) is an intensive accelerator program providing core and custom curriculums to Fellows to help them develop their business plan, build their business sales, and become investment-ready and poised for growth.

 Q: WHO CAN APPLY AND WHEN?